usmanwardag/dollar_bot/README.md

 ## How to Use

 Here's a quick overview of how each of the commands work.
-Also see: Link at the end of each example for a more detailed version of the documentation.

-Here is the complete set of commands.
 Simply enter /<command_name> into the Telegram chat and watch as the magic happens!

 #### /menu: Display commands with their descriptions.